rerun/rerun/README.md

 a list of existing modules.

     $ rerun[TAB][TAB]

-Will display:
+    freddy

-    $ rerun freddy
+Rerun shows there is a module named "freddy" installed.

 Typing the tab key again will show the commands inside the "freddy" module:

     $ rerun freddy: [TAB]
     dance  study

 In this case, two commands are found and listed.
+Press tab again and choose a command.
 After accepting a command, typing the tab key will show arguments.

     $ rerun freddy:study -[TAB]